-LEVEL EEI will organise a workshop within the framework of the 4th Annual Conference of the lobal Research Alliance for Sustainable Finance and Investment.
+LEVEL EEI organised a workshop within the framework of the 4th Annual Conference of the lobal Research Alliance for Sustainable Finance and Investment, (re) watch the session!

 Short presentation 1 (Academia) – Maastricht University, “How to measure preferences for sustainability in financial markets” (10’) by Prof. Rob Bauer

 Based on the paper “Get Real!”, Mastricht University will present its finding in terms of preferences and how to measure them in cooperation with a Dutch pension fund (Pensioenfonds Detailhandel).

 Abstract: The United Nations’ Sustainable Development Goals (SDGs) have created societal and political pressure for pension funds to address sustainable investing.
 We run two field surveys (n=1,669 and n=3,186) with a pension fund that grants its members a real vote on its sustainable-investment policy.
 Two thirds of participants are willing to expand the fund’s engagement with companies based on selected SDGs, even when they expect engagement to hurt the financial performance.
 The support remains strong after the fund implemented the choice.
 A key reason is participants’ strong social preferences.

 Short presentation 2 (Practice) – Pensioenfonds Detailhandel (a Dutch pension fund) representative, “How to Translate Investors’ Preferences for Sustainability into an Investment Strategy” (10’) by Henk Groot

 This presentation will give insights into practice.
 Pensioenfonds Detailhandel will present how they translated the research results (presentation 1) into their investment strategy.
 A focus will put on challenges during the implementation and client satisfaction afterwards.